Conducting Routine Animal Hygiene Tasks

 3. Ensure the area is well ventilated

 4. Ensure the disinfectant has been diluted correctly before use.
-Be mindful, some in some cases, an increased disinfecting agent may be required due to the nature of bacteria.
+Be mindful that in some cases, an increased disinfecting agent may be required due to the nature of bacteria.

 5. Apply the disinfectant for the stipulated contact time, this means, the disinfectant may be required to be left on a surface for a certain amount of time to ensure efficacy before it is wiped off.

-6. Rinse the area after the stipulated time frame, especially in housing for cats who constantly groom.
+6. Rinse the area after the stipulated time frame, especially in housing for cats who are constantly groomed.

 7. Allow the area or surface to be completely dry before exposing the animal.